akhasoft/Yakhont/README.md

 **Note:** "your_package_name" is a placeholder, you should provide real name, e.g. "com.mypackage".

-## Weaver configuration
+## Weaver: usage and configuration

+The Yakhont Weaver is a small but powerful utility which manipulates the compiled Java bytecode (e.g. in Yakhont demo applications it customizes "Activity.onStart()" and other callbacks).

-By default the Yakhont weaver uses configuration file from it's JAR, but you can specify your own configuration(s) as a parameter (see above).
-The "weaverAddConfig = true" means adding your configuration (if not null) to the default one; "weaverAddConfig = false" forces the Yakhont weaver to replace default configuration with yours (even if null).
+By default the Yakhont Weaver uses configuration from it's JAR, but you can provide your own configuration file(s) as a parameter (see above).
+The "weaverAddConfig = true" means adding your configuration (if not null) to the default one; "weaverAddConfig = false" forces the Yakhont Weaver to replace default configuration with yours (even if null).

+The Yakhont Weaver is a standalone utility which means it can be used in any application even without Yakhont library - just specify "weaverAddConfig = false" and provide your own configuration file.

 ## Proguard